 The closing date for applications is Friday 20th March 2020 with interviews being held in early April 2020 for applications of £150.00 or more.
 Applications for 2019 are now closed.

-If Successful, When Will I Receive My Award?
+If Successful, When Will I Receive My Grant?

 All successful applicants MUST attend a presentation by the Society’s President at the Nottinghamshire County Show, usually held on the second weekend in May, to receive their award.
-Attendance is mandatory and applies to recipients of all awards, irrespective of the amount awarded by the charity.
-Failure to attend the presentation will result in the award being revoked.
+Attendance is mandatory and applies to recipients of all grants, irrespective of the amount awarded by the charity.
+Failure to attend the presentation will result in the grant being revoked.

-Payment of the award will be made to successful applicants after attendance at the Nottinghamshire County Show, providing proof of expenditure and receipts are to the value of the allocated award.
+Payment of the grant will be made to successful applicants after attendance at the Nottinghamshire County Show, providing proof of expenditure and receipts are to the value of the allocated award.

 Want Else Do I Need To Know?